Ken Barger

 The principles of science that all of us can use to help develop more valid and balanced understandings of life events and issues include:

-Grounded scientific understandings are based on being conscious about what we do not know
+So grounded scientific understandings are based on being conscious about what we know and do not know:

 With this awareness, we can maximize our chances for obtaining more valid and reliable information, for making grounded interpretations, and, perhaps most important, qualifying our interpretations to acknowledge where they are and are not relevant and predictive.